nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 ###  Install the App Mesh admission controller
 We are **NOT** going to use the admissions controller/injector for this part of the tutorial.
 Why you ask?
 Well, the injector will add the appropriate
 *App Mesh* envoy container to your application container automatically.
-While this is a great help to the average developer working on Kubernetes, it will create issues when we go to add yet another sidexcar.
+While this is a great help to the average developer working on Kubernetes, it will create issues when we go to add yet another sidecar.
 In an effort to better control all these sidecars, their dependencies, start-up order and so on, I will create the full pod/deployment templates without any auto-injector magic.

 We will still install the controller, since it does have a knob which will create the App Mesh for us.
 Also, you may wish to experiment with it on another namespace.
 ```